 Youth Specialties’ passion for youth workers caught the attention of Zondervan in 1974.
-Zondervan came to YS and said, 'You guys are weird and unpredictable.
-We want to put your books in bookstores,'" recalled Mike.
-Together, YS and Zondervan have gone on to publish hundreds of resources for youth workers and even teenagers, which can be found in Christian bookstores and in the YS Store.
-Eventually, Zondervan would play a new role in the YS story, but that's later.
-Don't skip ahead!
+Together, YS and Zondervan published hundreds of resources for youth workers and even teenagers, which can be found in Christian bookstores and in the YS Store.
+(Eventually, Zondervan would play a new role in the YS story, but that's later.
+Don't skip ahead!)

-Back in the day, YS started a one-day training seminar, a lot like what Mike & Wayne first started with their first Ideas book.
-The National Resource Seminar became the CORE, and the CORE became YS One Day, which continues to travel to nearly 100 cities every spring, bringing affordable and valuable training to youth ministry teams across the U.S.
+But it hasn’t been all about individual youth workers.
+Back in the day, YS started a one-day training seminar, a lot like what Mike and Wayne first started with their first Ideas book.
+The National Resource Seminar for youth ministry teams became the CORE, and the CORE became YS One Day.
+These YS regional training events have now morphed into a day and a half event for youth ministry teams, appropriately called YS Team Training, bringing affordable and valuable training to youth ministry teams across the U.S.

 In 1994, Wayne left YS to start his own company, Understanding Your Teenager, at which point Mike and his lovely wife, Karla, led the company into the next millennium.